-Inserting data into some columns You can use the SELECT statement to add data to some, but not all, columns in a row just as you do with the VALUES clause.
+Inserting data into some You can use the SELECT statement to add data to some, but not all, columns in a row just as you do with the VALUES clause.
 Simply specify the columns to which you want to add data in the INSERT clause.
-Inserting Data from the Same Table You can insert data into a table based on other data in the same table.
-Essentially, this means copying all or part of a row.
+Inserting Data from the You can insert data into a table based on other data in the same table.
+Same Table Essentially, this means copying all or part of a row.
 For example, you can insert new products, based on existing products, into the product table.
 The following statement adds new Extra Large Tee Shirts (of Tank Top, V-neck, and Crew Neck varieties) into the product table.
-The identification number is ten greater than the existing sized shirt: INSERT INTO product SELECT id+ 10, name, description, 'Extra large', color, 50, unit_price FROM product WHERE name = 'Tee Shirt'

-Inserting documents and images

-If you want to store documents or images in LONG BINARY columns in your database, you can write an application that reads the contents of the file into a variable, and supplies that variable as a value for an INSERT statement.
-Gerr For more information about adding INSERT statements to applications, see "How to use prepared statements" on page 13 of the book ASA Programming Guide , and "SET statement" on page 531 of the book ASA SQL Reference Manual.
+The identification number is ten greater than the existing sized shirt: INSERT INTO product SELECT id+ 10, name, description, 'Extra large', color, 50, unit_price FROM product WHERE name = 'Tee Shirt' Inserting documents and images If you want to store documents or images in LONG BINARY columns in your database, you can write an application that reads the contents of the file into a variable, and supplies that variable as a value for an INSERT statement.
+For more information about adding INSERT statements to applications, see "How to use prepared statements" [ASA Programming Guide, page 15], and "SET statement" [ASA SQL Reference, page 548].

 You can also use the xp_read_file system function to insert file contents into a table.
 This function is useful if you want to insert file contents from Interactive SQL, or some other environment that does not provide a full programming language.

 DBA authority is required to use this external function.

-Example In this example, you create a table, and insert an image into a column of the table.
+In this example, you create a table, and insert an image into a column of the table.
 You can carry out these steps from Interactive SQL.

+1. Create a table to hold some images.

+'''

+CREATE TABLE pictures

+( cl INT DEFAULT AUTOINCREMENT PRIMARY KEY,

+filename VARCHAR(254),

+picture LONG BINARY )

+'''

-1 Create a table to hold some images.
-CREATE TABLE pictures (cl INT DEFAULT AUTOINCREMENT PRIMARY KEY, filename VARCHAR(254), picture LONG BINARY) 2 Insert the contents of portrait.gif , in the current working directory of the database server, into the table.
+2. Insert the contents of portrait.gif, in the current working directory of the database server, into the table.

+'''

 INSERT INTO pictures (filename, picture)

-VALUES ('portrait.gif',
+VALUES ( 'portrait.gif',

-xp_read_file('portrait.gif'))
+xp_read_file( 'portrait.gif' ) )

+'''

-Ger For more information, see "xp_read_file system procedure" on page 734 of the book ASA SQL Reference Manual.
+For more information, see "xp_read_file system procedure" [ASA SQL Reference, page 761].